marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

+*last update 2018/03/25*

 Getting Started: A step-by-step tutorial
 -------------

 > **Important note:**
-> Please, **update to version 1.4.3**.
+> Please, **update to version 1.4.4**.
 It is also advisable to **update the plotting library matplotlib to version 2.x** since all the plots are optimized for such version.

 ### *Open and running the script*